noahbroyles/sudentials/README.md

 ```console
 sudo cp -r sudentials /usr/lib/python3/dist-packages/.
 ```
 Now you're ready to rock and freaking roll!
-Open up a root terminal session and do this:
+Open up a root python shell and do this:
 ```pycon
 >>> from sudentials import Credentials
 >>> creds = Credentials()